Linaro/lava/doc/migration.rst

 Upgrading Ubuntu to Trusty Tahr 14.04LTS
 ########################################

+.. warning:: It is worth investigating any issues with the upgrade from
+             precise to trusty, in advance, using virtual machines or test deployments.
+These tests do not need LAVA installed, just a basic server, as there are issues with the precise to trusty upgrade.
+Fresh installs of Trusty do not seem to be affected or consider :ref:`debian_jessie`.

 Once migrated to Trusty and using packages, the OS can be further upgraded to Utopic Unicorn and subsequent releases in much the same way